 It’s easy to see why the city has been crowned the “World Capital City of Pop” by the Guinness World Records.
 A trip to the famous Cavern Club is a great way to retrace Beatle mania back to where it all began.

 Plenty of big names headline the M&S Bank Arena and Manchester Arena throughout the year, with more intimate gigs staged at the O2 Academy and O2 Apollo.
 Other local venues, such as The Zanzibar in Liverpool and Soup Kitchen in Manchester, enable you to discover the best up and coming bands before they hit the charts.

 For a classical music fix, Manchester is home to the renowned Hallé and BBC Philharmonic orchestras, who both perform at Bridgewater Hall, while Liverpool Philharmonic Hall hosts the Royal Liverpool Philharmonic Orchestra.

 North West England lives and breathes football.
 You can catch live Premier League action at Everton, Liverpool, Manchester United and Manchester City, with live Championship football available at Preston North End.

 Alternatively, there’s the adrenaline rush of a day at the races, including the world-famous Grand National, and the rough and tumble of the region’s rugby league teams.
-You can take to the fairways for a round of golf at Royal Birkdale or Hoylake, or there’s crazy golf in Southport if that’s more your style!
+You can take to the fairways for a round of golf at Royal Birkdale or Hoylake, or there’s indoor mini golf in an old brewery in Liverpool, complete with cocktail bar and DJs, if that’s more your style!